 The Board of Trustees believes our current financial position will improve greatly over the next couple of years, and we will continue to look forward to better times and substantial improvements to our funding level and financial security.
-The Board of Trustees plans to continue with the prudent investment programs and strategic planning that has made our Association one of the best administered and productive pension plans in the State of Minnesota, as well as the entire Country.
+The Board of Trustees plans to continue with the prudent investment programs and strategic planning that has made our Association one of the best administered and productive pension plans in the State of Minnesota as well as the entire Country.
 We will continue to provide the kinds of investment returns required for the Association to meet its goal of total self-reliance sooner than later.
 It is the Board's feeling that our Association will meet the state's funding requirement of 2018 much sooner than the required time lines currently in place.

-At year-end 2009, our Association's funding level was 79.1 percent, down from 90.1 percent on December 31, 2008.
-According to the Investment Report provided by our investment consultant, we finished the year of 2009 with an investment gain of 27.4 percent.
-The Board of Trustees takes its fiduciary responsibility to the Members, City, and State of Minnesota very seriously, and we are extremely diligent in the manner in which we administer our pension fund and invest our assets for our current and future retirement needs.
-We have a very clear and significantly superior record of performance, and we are very proud of that record.
+At year-end 2010, our Association's actuarial value basis funding level was 77.4 percent, down from 79.1 percent on December 31, 2009.
+At the same time, on a market value basis, our funding level was up from 83.0 percent to 89.8 percent.
+According to the Investment Report provided by our investment consultant, we finished the year of 2010 with an investment gain of 11.85 percent.
+The Board of Trustees takes its fiduciary responsibility to the Members, Citizens of Minneapolis, and the State of Minnesota very seriously, and we are extremely diligent in the manner in which we administer our pension fund and invest our assets for our current and future retirement needs.
+We have a clear and significantly superior record of performance, and we are proud of that record.

-We are challenged by our overseers and our adversaries on a regular basis, and we welcome such challenges as long as they are provided for the express purpose of assisting the Board of Trustees in making our fund the best it can be, in all respects, while providing our membership with the necessary benefits required to live the remaining years of their lives in the best, most comfortable and peaceful manner possible without any fear of having their future financial security snatched from their grasp by the needs of an ever increasingly less than adequate political, financial, and economical system of governance.
+We are challenged by our overseers and our adversaries on a regular basis, and we welcome such challenges as long as they are provided for the express purpose of assisting the Trustees in making our fund the best it can be, in all respects, while providing our membership with the necessary benefits required to live the remaining years of their lives in the best, most comfortable and peaceful manner possible without any fear of having their future financial security snatched from their grasp by the needs of an ever increasingly less-than-adequate political, financial, and economic system of governance.

-EXHIBIT A
+EXHIBIT 1

-STATEMENT OF PLAN NET ASSETS DECEMBER 31, 2009
+STATEMENT OF PLAN NET ASSETS DECEMBER 31, 2010